geertj/restful-api-design/scope.rst

 programmatic interface to it.
 Or maybe the application was designed under the assumption that it would be accessed only via the API you are designing.

-Like any application, the application for which the API is to be created, contains state.
+Like any application, the application for which the API is to be created contains state.
 That state is dynamic, and will change due to various operations that are executed on it.
 This state, and the operations on it, need to be modeled and exposed, and will form the API you are designing.